cubiclearn/dae/README.md

 Configuration is made by filling the fields inside the .env.example file and than renaming it as .env

+Verify that the files within [resources/ipfs](./resources/ipfs/) are reachable from the IPFS node.
+If you start the application and the base credentials data are not displayed (either image or textual data), upload the files to IPFS.

 ### Run the application:

 #### Installation